AlexaVoiceService/UX/_posts/2012-12-17-11-Add-custom-sounds.md

 Every time you speak the wake word "Alexa" to your prototype (Alexa's state changes to "Listening...") you should hear your custom sound play, indicating that Alexa has opened a channel to the cloud and is ready for your request.
 If you initiate a multi-turn interaction, you'll also hear the sound when Alexa is awaiting your answer.
 Download some of your own .wav files and experiment with different sounds at various states in the UI manager!

-Keep in mind that when you ship your product, your customers will expect their experience to be consistent across any Alexa-enabled devices they interact with.
+### When you ship your product, your customers will expect their experience to be consistent across any Alexa-enabled devices they interact with.

+Your product needs to meet several UX requirements in order to be customer-friendly.
 You can learn best practices for implementing visual and audio cues on your device by visiting our [AVS UX Design overview page](https://developer.amazon.com/docs/alexa-voice-service/ux-design-overview.html).

 ---